-- Effective 22 September: - Flights are suspended from Argentina, Brazil and India. - Entry is suspended for all travellers who have been in any of these three countries in the previous 14 days. - Travellers with an official government invitation are exempt from this suspension. - International travel will remain suspended until after 1 January 2021 the exact date for the lifting of the suspension of entry and exit for Saudi citizens will be announced 30 days before 1 January 2021. - Effective 15 September, as exceptions to the above, entry is permitted through all ports of entry for the following categories of citizens and residents: - o GCC and other non-Saudi nationals with valid work, residence or visit visas; - Saudi citizens who are:
+- International travel will remain suspended until after 1 January 2021 the exact date for the lifting of the suspension of entry and exit for Saudi citizens will be announced 30 days before 1 January 2021. - The suspension of international flights is partially lifted to allow the below exempted categories of travellers to enter and depart the country. - Travellers with an official government invitation are exempt from this suspension. - Entry is permitted through all ports of entry for the following categories of citizens and residents: - o GCC and other non-Saudi nationals with valid work, residence or visit visas: - Saudi citizens who are: - Government employees, including diplomats; - Permanent employees of public, private or non-profit establishments outside Saudi Arabia who worked for the company since before the COVID-19 border closure and are unable to work remotely; - Business travellers; - Patients requiring treatment abroad; - Certain categories of students; - Humanitarian cases: - Resident outside Saudi Arabia, and their dependent family members; - Participants in regional and international official sporting events.

-- Government employees, including diplomats; - Permanent employees of public, private or non-profit establishments outside Saudi Arabia who worked for the company since before the COVID-19 border closure and are unable to work remotely; - Business travellers: - Patients requiring treatment abroad; - Certain categories of students; - Humanitarian cases; - Resident outside Saudi Arabia, and their dependent family members; - Participants in regional and international official sporting events. - Both citizens and residents must provide a negative result from a COVID-19 test taken not more than 48 hours prior to travel. - Foreign national residence permit holders who are outside Saudi Arabia will not be permitted to re-enter until further notice.
-The mechanism for extending the exit and re-entry visa will be announced after the end of the pandemic. - Gulf Cooperation Council (GCC) nationals including KSA nationals are required to use their passports instead of their ID Cards for entry to and exit from Saudi Arabia, and to demonstrate no infection over 14 days before entry.
+- Foreign national travellers aged over the age of 8 must provide a negative result from a COVID-19 test taken not more than 72 hours prior to travel (previously 48 hours). - All travellers must complete and sign a Health Disclaimer Form and submit this on arrival. - On arrival all travellers are subject to a 2-day self-quarantine at home and must take a PCR test by the end of this period.
+If this test is not undertaken, the self-quarantine period continues for 7 days. - All travellers must download and register themselves son the Tatamman and Tawakkalna apps.
+They must assign their home location within 8 hours of arrival and report their health daily via the Tatamman app. - Entry is suspended for all travellers who have been in Argentina, Brazil or India in the previous 14 days. - Gulf Cooperation Council (GCC) nationals including KSA nationals are required to use their passports instead of their ID Cards for entry to and exit from Saudi Arabia, and to demonstrate no infection over 14 days before entry.